balderdashy/sails-docs/reference/application/events.md

 ### Should I use events?

-You _should not use events_ in your Sails app unless you are building a custom hook.
+You _**should not** use events_ in your controllers, models, services, configuration, or anywhere else in your Sails app.
+Events emitted by the Sails app instance are designed to be used when building your own custom hooks.

 ### Events emitted by Sails